xzzulz/spectrum/readme.md

 #spectrum parser

-a parser for expressions based languages v0.1 alpha
+This is an experimental parser created as a learning exercise.

-A parser for simple expressions grammars. with an html visualization:
+A parser for expressions based languages with an html visualization:
+View it in action at: (the code window is editable, press button to parse it.)
 [nzonbi.github.com/spectrum](http://nzonbi.github.com/spectrum)
 (the visualization in the link may be slightly out of date, respect to the master branch)